Why does the Solana Highlands apartment community need to be revitalized?

 How does the project comply with height and density restrictions in the City’s development code?

-The project is following State law and local ordinances that provide incentives and waivers for increased height and density in some situations.
-The site plan is designed with low densities along the street-facing, two-story Bungalow homes, while the Valley View and Lifestyle homes accommodate the additional density in a two- and three-story design located behind the Bungalow buildings to ensure that the height does not impact the street view.
+The project follows State law and local ordinances that provide incentives and waivers for increased height and density in some situations.
+The site plan is designed with low densities along the street-facing, two-story Bungalow homes, while the Valley View and Lifestyle homes accommodate the additional density in a two- and three-story design located behind the Bungalow buildings to ensure the height does not impact the street view.
 In addition, all Nardo-facing buildings will be no taller than any current street-facing building.
-While the 13.4-acre property is zoned for 20 units per acre, or 268 units, the density calculation is based on net acres which are expected to total less than 13 acres and require a density bonus.
+The 13.4-acre property is zoned for 20 units per acre, or 268 units; the density calculation is based on net acres which total less than 13 acres and required a density bonus.
 Additional incentives and waivers were granted pursuant to Solana Beach and state rules in return for the provision of 32 affordable senior housing units on site.

 Why are three-story buildings proposed to be built in the middle and the southern part of the site?